Skip to main content

 Certain restrictions apply to classes that have vtables:

-• They cannot be used with the LOCATED AT storage directive.
+• They cannot be used with the located at storage directive.

-• They cannot be used with the INSET storage directive.
+• They cannot be used with the inset storage directive.